Saturday, December 30, 2023

 What I was maybe trying to do all along.

-AN IDEA OF IMPROVISATION AS A PULSE OF COMPULSIVE PRAYER
+A CRY OF IMPROVISATION AS A PULSE OF COMPULSIVE PRAYER

 (¿Voy buscando una muerte de luz que me consuma?)